pcanz/pPEG/Readme.md

 The standard parse tree format (ptree) aims to be as simple and as portable as possible.
 This is the interface for applications that use a pPEG parser.
 The grammar rule names are used to label the nodes in the ptree to make processing a ptree as simple as possible.

 The ptree is a minimal representation for the parser output, but the pPEG grammar rules can be designed to generate a ptree that best suites the application processing.
-The ptree is not a traditional AST (Abstract Syntax Tree), it directly represents the pattern matching of the input string that the pPEG grammar rules specify.
+The ptree is not a traditional AST (Abstract Syntax Tree).
+The ptree directly represents the pattern matching of the input string as specified by the pPEG grammar rules.
 An application may translate the ptree into a suitable AST if that is required.

 The pPEG grammar allows custom extensions to cope with any gnarly bits of syntax that can not be expressed with PEG rules (e.g. a context sensitive grammar).
 Extensions can also be used for performance, using implementation specific program language code.